peter-leonov/introscope/README.md

 A reflection / introspection tool for unit testing ES modules.

-Introscope's babel plugin helps breaking the perfect code encapsulation of modules when the modules need to be tested by transpiling the module source to a function which exports the full internal scope of a module.
+Introscope is (mostly) a babel plugin which allows a unit test code look inside an ES module without rewriting the code of the module just for making it testable.
+Introscope does it by transpiling the module source to a function which exports the full internal scope of a module on the fly.

-Handy tooling like `Proxy` based wrappers/spies, dependency injection, etc to come soon.
+Handy intergrations with popular unit testing tools and nice tricks like `Proxy` based wrappers/spies to come soon.

 ## Usage